 I mention history because haciendas as you see them now have not been built from scratch, on the contrary, their origin goes back to the ancient Maya and their cities.

 When the Spaniards arrived, they assaulted and destroyed the magnificent Mayan cities (some of which we are still able to admire), and used the material they found to build their own housing, the same solid, now prestigious, white stone that today’s haciendas are made of.

 I will explain more about this later on.I have decided to visit each and every one of them, or at least the most impressive ones, and bring them to you, as I know that you will fall in love with them as well.

-The new owners have an ambitious goal, to offer a unique experience, to pamper their guest and touch their heart and soul.
+The new owners have an ambitious goal, to offer a unique experience, to pamper their guests and touch their hearts and soul.
 Best of all, they normally achieve it.